napari/napari.github.io/fundamentals/labels.md

 and then click on a target region of interest in the layer.
 The fill bucket will fill using the currently selected label.

-By default the fill bucket will only change contiguous or connected pixels of the same label as the pixel that is clicked on.
+By default, the fill bucket will only change contiguous or connected pixels of the same label as the pixel that is clicked on.
-If you want to change all the pixels of that label regardless of where they are in the slice then you can set the `contiguous` property or checkbox to `False`.
+If you want to change all the pixels of that label regardless of where they are in the slice, then you can set the `contiguous` property or checkbox to `False`.

 If you have a multidimensional labels layer then your fill bucket will only edit data in the visible slice by default;